JTM28/Python-Algorithmic-Trading-Library/README.md

+## Machine Learning Algorithms and Implemented Data Sources

+While any datasource that works with pandas can be easily edited to work with the algorithms, there is current support for Tiingo and Quandl SP-500 1 min Intervals*

+If Using Quandl SP_500 Intervals The os.path will need to be changed internally if the quandl data is saved to a local SSD or Hard Drive.

+*If Using Quandal Minute Intervals Stored locally, it is recommended to save it to the local drive to make for simpler access

+         #Accessing Local Drive To Retrieve Quandl SP_500 1min Intervals Data
+         import os

+         os_denied = True

+         while os_denied == True:

+            try:
+                check_dir = os.chdir('C:\\Users\username\filename')
+                new_cwd = os.getcwd()
+                directory = os.listdir(new_cwd)

+                if len(directory) > 0:
+                     os_denied = False
+                     directory.sort()

+            except PermissionError:
+                os_denied = True

+Current Machine Learning Types:

+Linear Regression Model
+   Benefits - Easy To Implement, Simple to Adjust, Allows for continuous response variable Downside - Uses Best Fit Line, no exponential weighting to emphasize most current training data

+Logistic Regression Model
+   Benefits - Also easy to implement and adjust, allows for binary reinforcement learning ex.(np.where(x_cond == True, 1, -1))
+   Downside - Difficult if using multiple logistic regression, difficulty finding indp. variable, limited number of outcomes

 ## Algorithmic Trading Indicators Structure

 The signals are first broken down as either a technical indicator or formulas.
 Technical indicators are then